 Once you can see the waiting list, don't be scared!!
 It's really never as bad as it looks.
 Keep in mind that as many as 8-12 or even, on occasion, 15 names can be removed from that list with a single litter.
 Those people who wait the longest are those people who have very specific ideas about what they want.
 It makes sense, though.
 Breeding (mother nature) has a mind of it's own.
 There's no guarantee of what we will get other than the fact that we're almost positive its going to be puppies (just a joke lol) A decisive family who knows they want a specific color, gender, size, parent or birthdate range can expect to pass on a number of puppies that just don't fit their needs.

 That being said, we ask for a $200.00 deposit to put your name on the waiting list.
 This deposit will hold your place in line until you decide that your new puppy has finally come along, even if that means that you pass on every other puppy for two months, two years or even longer.
 It's a non refundable deposit.
 That protects not only us from being overwhelmed by people who aren't seriously searching, but also protects you and the puppies from having people who are not serious, hold us up from making connections between our puppies and forever homes.
-Once on the list, when your turn comes around, you will have 5 days from the birth announcement of the new litter to decide if you would like to select a puppy from that litter or pass and wait for the next.
+Once on the list, when your turn comes around, you will have 24 hours from the litter announcement to decide if you would like to select a puppy from that litter or pass and wait for the next.
 We ask for your second deposit ($400) to confirm that you will be taking a puppy from that litter.
-The actual picking of the individual puppies doesn't take place the open house for the litter and then the pick goes in order of the list.
-The balance of the cost is due either in cash at the time of pick up or one week earlier if you would like to pay via check by mail or Paypal.
+The actual picking of the individual puppies doesn't take place until the open house for the litter and then the pick goes in order of the list.
+The balance of the cost is due either in cash at the time of pick up or one week earlier if you would like to pay via check by mail or PayPal.
 Then it's just another 4 weeks until your baby comes home and your waiting is over.

 Contacts - (MOST) of Our crew